 produced mesh was delivered to the Chinese market.
 And this product was awarded the Top 10 Products at most prestigious

 Chinese high-tech trade fair in Shenzhen.

-Read more on NANOCLEANER
+Read more in product list of NANOCLEANER

 During the process of experimental and industrial research and development, extensive know-how was developed for all

 phases of the development and production process, enabling the transfer of know-how abroad and the rapid start of industrial production.

 - Experience with up-scalling of applications – from laboratory development to industrial production